 Some Action items

-# Influence is not same as manipulate as it requires, building trust, and an emotional connect to inspire others.
+- Influence is not the same as manipulation as it requires, building trust, and an emotional connection to inspire others.

 According to E.M.Kelly “ Remember the difference between a boss and a leader: A boss says go-a LEADER says”Lets Go!”.